 Identification and recognition of common diseases, weeds, insect pests, control methods, spray materials and application of pesticides.

-136 Greenhouse Management 3 units Prerequisite: Agri 101 and 112 Lecture: 2 hours per week and Laboratory: 3 hours per week
+136 Greenhouse Management

 Design and management of different types of greenhouses.
 Maintenance heating, cooling, humidification systems and their controls, automatic watering systems and fertilizer systems and methods.